seleneledain/forest_drought_forecasting/README.md

 - Go to https://www.swisstopo.admin.ch/fr/geodata/height/alti3d.html and request the whole dataset of tiles.
 This will provide you with a list of URLs that you can call to download.
 - Copy the URLs and save them to a `.txt` file.
 The URLs for the DEM at 2 m resolution (in 2022) is provided (`urls_all.txt`).
 - Using the `swiss_dem_download.py` script, provide the path to this `.txt` file and the path to where you want the DEM tiles to be downloaded.
 Run the script from terminal by calling `python swiss_dem_download.py`.
 - The DEM tiles need to be reprojected to a global CRS (EPSG:4326) from local CRS (MN95 NF02).
-Use `python reproject_dem.py` to create new rasters named `*_reprojected.tiff` in a new folder named "dem".
+Use `python reproject_dem.py` to create new rasters named `*_reprojected.tiff`.
-- (TODO) Create a single DEM raster by mosaicking the tiles together.
+- Create a single DEM raster by mosaicking the (reprojected) tiles together using `python mosaic_dem.py`.
+Ensure that the paths are correct in the script.

 ## Topographic feature engineering